 “I’ll go,” Casey said, pointing at a spot on the map, “do tanks float?”

 “I’m going to lead the patrol,” I said, trying not to groan at Casey’s remark.
 “Zippo will shoulder the Starlight, Nguyen can scout the water’s edge and Stevens will supervise the placement of the LAWs in the dark.
 You and the Gunny can hold the company in reserve as a base of fire to occupy the tank and the infantry that have to be with it.
 They’ll probably be riding on top to ford the river.”

 “The company needs an officer with it, Junior,” Casey pointed out.

 “If that tank gets across the water undamaged then the company isn’t going to need anything but body bags, sir,” I replied.

 “How in hell could a T-54 make it all the way down from North Vietnam?” the Gunny asked.
-“It had to be driven on an exposed road, next to a well-marked river, and thirty miles along the bottom of the continuously observed valley.
+“It had to be driven on an exposed road, next to a well-marked river, and thirty miles along the bottom of a continuously observed valley.
 How could they have hidden it so well along that whole passage without it being taken out by our air or artillery?”

 Everyone looked around at one another.
 There was no logical answer to the Gunny’s question.
 Everyone fighting the war on the ground and in combat knew the Vietnamese had pulled off deadly tricks and ruses much greater than disguising a tank and getting it as far south as it was.
 How they did it was always a shock.
 There was no need, however, to answer the question.
 Whatever was across the river had to be dealt with, and a plan implemented quickly.